 - Commonly used as a leave-in, best when applied to damp hair.

 There are hundreds of species of camellia found in eastern and southern Asia, but primarily three types of Camellia oil can be found on the market, although they all are commonly referred to as "Camellia", they are significantly different in terms of chemical composition and beneficial properties, therefore should not be confused.

 Camellia sinensis - The common tea plant used to make black and green tea.
-The oil from its seeds are known as Tea Seed Oil.
+The oil from these seeds are known as Tea Oil.

 Camellia oleifera – Known as Tea Seed Oil, which is mainly used as a cooking oil in Asia, prominent for its edible properties.

 Camellia japonica - Also known as Tsubaki, cold pressed from the seeds of Camellia, used primarily for cosmetic use.

 Japanese Camellia oil (Tsubaki Oil) is best when it's cold-pressed from the seeds of the wild Camellia japonica flower.

 If you would like to try our premium quality Tsubaki Oil, you can apply either day or night, that provides visible results.

 Jung, E. et al. Effect of Camellia japonica oil on human type I procollagen production and skin barrier function.
 Journal of ethnopharmacology 112.1, 127-131 (2007)